yontwises/cs100PokerProject/README.md

   Input involves planning how much you are betting in poker
   Output: Essentially is the combinations of cards that come out, showing whether it is winning hand or not.

+A:
 ![](Images/UML_Diagram1.0.PNG)

+B:
+Our Poker Game consists of three design patterns: visitor, composite and iterator.
+We utilize the composite pattern by implementing a component class called Player that implements default behavior for its leaves.
+Its leaves are the users that are playing the game (Player1, Player2, Player3...).
+We use the iterator design pattern by iterating through our deck of cards after each round.
+We also iterate through the Players in order to simulate each player's turn.
+We will use the visitor design pattern to implement our currency system.
+Since Poker utilizes different types of chips for its currency, we can implement a visit function for each chip that visits the Poker Game's currency.
+The Poker Game's accept function will add the chip's value to the MoneyPool.